metafacture/metafacture-documentation/flux-commands.md

 sort-triples
 ------------
-- description:	Sorts triples
+- description:  Sorts triples.
+Several options can be combined, e.g. `by="object",numeric="true",order="decreasing"` will numerically sort the Object of the triples in decreasing order (given that all Objects are indeed of numeric type).
-- options:	by [SUBJECT, PREDICATE, OBJECT, ALL], order [INCREASING, DECREASING]
+- options:      by [SUBJECT, PREDICATE, OBJECT, ALL], numeric (boolean), order [INCREASING, DECREASING]
 - signature:    Triple -> Triple
 - java class:   org.metafacture.triples.TripleSort

 split-lines
 -----------